dnce17/seasons_and_weather/README.md

             2. Calling e.preventDefault() interrupts the focus change:
                 * By preventing the default mousedown behavior, the browser does not perform the focus change.
                 * Without a focus change, the previously focused element does not lose focus, and its onBlur event is not triggered.
+* Ideally, import the images in first rather than trying to only reference the image by path.
+The images seem to load better when you import it first.
 * Issue:
     * `setLocationData('')` is used b/c when you click on an autocomplete, the address is saved.
 If you delete the query and click the search, it will still search whatever you had clicked for autocomplete